mwri/domcon/README.md

 # domcon [![Build Status](https://travis-ci.org/mwri/domcon.svg?branch=master)](https://travis-ci.org/mwri/domcon) [![Coverage Status](https://coveralls.io/repos/github/mwri/domcon/badge.svg?branch=master)](https://coveralls.io/github/mwri/domcon?branch=master)

-'Domcon' allows significant DOM structures to be built from a fairly terse descriptive structure, and facilitates easy access to any elements as a jQuery selection.
+'Domcon' allows significant DOM structures to be built from a fairly terse descriptive structure, and facilitates easy access to any elements.

+Note that version 2 does not require jQuery, the dependency was removed as it was adding very little value, and some methods as well which were just pass throughs or had no clear use case. jQuery is used in the test suite for convenience however.

 ## Quick start